-Oh, 2020: you started with so much promise – and now we are so excited to send you off with an epic family New Year’s Eve party at home!
+Oh, 2021: while you were an improvement over 2020, we’re still so excited to send you off with an epic family New Year’s Eve party at home!

 Let’s dive right in with the 21 brilliant ideas for hosting the Ultimate Family New Year’s Eve Party!

 1. Celebrate the New Year on your own time

 You might think that you need to keep your kids up until midnight to have a proper family New Year’s Eve party for 2022.

 But who would want to start the new year with exhausted, whiny kiddos?

 Instead, you decide what time is “midnight” – or the start of the new year for your kids!